 - Browse for printers on a specific server.
 Enter the server name using the format \\servername and click Browse.

-The server merges all enabled session printer settings for all applied policies, starting from the highest to lowest priorities.
+Important: The server merges all enabled session printer settings for all applied policies, starting from the highest to lowest priorities.
 When a printer is configured in multiple policy objects, custom default settings are taken from only the highest priority policy object in which that printer is configured.

 Network printers created with the Session printers setting can vary according to where the session was initiated by filtering on objects such as subnets.

 Specify a default network printer for a session - By default, the user’s main printer is used as the default printer for the session.
 Use the Citrix policy setting Default printer to change how the default printer on the user device is established in a session.